-In 2020, the Company's board of directors and stockholders approved and adopted the 2020 ESPP.
-The ESPP became effective immediately prior to the date of the underwriting agreement related to the IPO.
+In 2020, the Board and the Company's stockholders approved and adopted the ESPP.
 The ESPP permits eligible employees who elect to participate in an offering under the ESPP to have up to 15% of their eligible earnings withheld, subject to certain limitations, to purchase shares of common stock pursuant to the ESPP.
 The price of the common stock purchased under the ESPP is equal to the lesser of (i) 85% of the fair market value of a share of the Company's common stock on the first day of an offering; or (ii) 85% of the fair market value of a share of the Company's common stock on the date of purchase.
-Each offering period is not to exceed 27 months and will include one or more purchase periods (each a "Purchase Period") as approved by the Company's board of directors in the offering.
-The current offering period will consist of two (2) six month purchase periods (each a "Purchase Period") during which payroll deductions of the participants are accumulated under the ESPP.
-The last business day of each Purchase Period is referred to as the "Purchase Date."
-The first Purchase Period commenced on November 18, 2020 with a purchase date of May 15, 2021.
-The second Purchase Period commenced on November 16, 2021 and has a purchase date of May 16, 2022.
+Each offering period is not to exceed 27 months and will include one or more purchase periods (each a "Purchase Period") as approved by the Board in the offering.
+The current offering period will consist of two (2) six-month Purchase Periods during which payroll deductions of the participants are accumulated under the ESPP.
 A total of 430,416 shares of common stock were initially reserved for issuance pursuant to the ESPP.

 The ESPP is a compensatory plan as defined by the authoritative guidance for stock-based compensation.
 The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock offered under the ESPP.
-Stock-based compensation expense related to the ESPP was \$0.1 million and less than \$0.1 million for the three months ended March 31, 2022 and 2021, respectively.
+Stock-based compensation expense related to the ESPP was \$0.1 million and \$0.2 million for the three and six months ended June 30, 2023, respectively.